pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 5.11: My Memories- As a regular user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
 - User Story 5.12: All Memories - As a regular user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
 - User Story 5.13: Search - As a regular user I can search on text for the memory name and memory description, and the memories page will be updated with those filtered memories
-- User Story 6.1: As a regular user I can view a list of tournaments created with the tournament name and tournament image displayed
+User Story 6.1: As a regular user I can view a list of tournaments with the tournament name and tournament image displayed, and pagination is displayed if there are more than 3 tournaments
-- User Story 6.2: As a regular user the list of tournaments is displayed with three per page, and pagination if displayed is there are more than 3 tournaments
 - User Story 7.1: As a regular user I can view a dashboard to see the number of users, number of tournaments, number of memories, number of ratings and number of comments added on the site
 - User Story 8.1: As a regular user I can view my profile details: Username, First Name, Last Name, Favourite Team and Country.
 The country is selected from a dropdown of countries
 - User Story 8.2: As a regular user I can update my profile password, but the confirm password entered must match with the password.
 The password must be 8-20 characters long, contain letters and numbers, and must not contain spaces, special characters, or emoji.